What is Separation Anxiety?

 Subsequent monthly packages are discounted.

 Living with a dog who suffers from Separation Anxiety can be exhausting.
 I can help you and your dog find relief from the suffering.

-Once you complete and send me the Contact form I will contact you to schedule a free, no-obligation initial phone consultation.
+Once you complete and send me the Contact form, I will contact you to schedule a free, no-obligation initial phone consultation.
 This call will generally take 20- 30 minutes and will allow us to get acquainted.
 It will also allow you to get acquainted with how Separation Anxiety training works before engaging in a life-changing program with me.

-Helping puppies overcome Separation Anxiety takes specialized skill and attention that only comes with the specialized training and experience of a Certified Separation Anxiety Trainer.
+Helping puppies overcome Separation Anxiety takes skill and attention that only comes with the specialized training and experience of a Certified Separation Anxiety Trainer.
 If you think your puppy is suffering from Separation Anxiety contact me today to discuss your unique situation and learn how I can help.